aryafmdev/100-Days-Of-Code/Log.md

 Today's progress: Days 2 Reinforcing the fundamentals of Javascript.

 Thoughts: Today marks my second day of focusing on strengthening my JavaScript fundamentals.
 With a new study strategy in place, I can already feel my basics getting stronger.
 This feels really promising for the future, as I know that building a solid foundation now will pay off in the long run.
 It’s clear that investing time in mastering the fundamentals is key for long-term success in coding.

+Day 14: August 17, 2025

+Today's progress: Days 3 Reinforcing the fundamentals of Javascript.

+Thoughts: Today, I spent some time revisiting the basics of JavaScript through live coding.
+I worked through about 30 problems topics like loops & conditionals.
+It felt like a good refresher since I’ve been learning more advanced stuff recently, and going back to the fundamentals really helped me catch some small mistakes I had missed before.
+The live coding aspect was super helpful because I could test my solutions right away and debug as I went.
+It was a solid reminder that sometimes you need to revisit the basics to strengthen your understanding for the more complicated stuff ahead.